iamlouk/lial/README.md

 # Lial - Lial is a language

 Lial is a programming language and interpreter.
 I have never used Lisp, but after reading its Wikipedia-Page, I decided to write an interpreter for my own lisp-like language.
-Inspired by [swgillespie/rust-lisp](https://github.com/swgillespie/rust-lisp)

 ```lisp
 ; Int: